 The bonds are secured by a deed of trust on the Project and a general assignment of related revenues and deposits.
 They are limited obligations of MEDCO and are payable solely from the Project's revenues, as defined in the trust indenture.
 The Series 2012 bonds were refunded in April 2022 using proceeds from the issuance of Series 2022 bonds as well as funds on deposit with a bond trustee.
-Interest on the Series 2012 bonds was payable semiannually on January 1 and July 1 and was approximately \$0 and \$955,300 for the years ended June 30, 2023 and 2022, respectively.
 An issue premium was being amortized using the effective interest method over the term of the bonds.
 The Series 2020 bonds bear interest at rates ranging from 4.00% to 5.00% and mature in annual installments through July 1, 2056.
-Interest on the Series 2020 bonds is payable semiannually on January 1 and was approximately \$3,779,300 for the years ended June 30, 2023 and 2022.
+Interest on the Series 2020 bonds is payable semiannually on January 1 and July 1 and was approximately \$3,779,300 for the years ended June 30, 2024 and 2023.

-On December 10, 2020, the Project issued \$80,825,000 of Series 2020 bonds to (i) pay for the costs of the construction, furnishing, refurbishing, and equipping of a student housing facility, TMH, containing approximately 670 beds, (ii) make a deposit to the debt service reserve fund for the Series 2020 Bonds, (iii) pay the interest expected to accrue on the Series 2020 Bonds through February 1, 2023, and (iv) pay the costs of issuance and other transaction costs of the Series 2020 bonds, in accordance with the trust indenture.
+On December 10, 2020, the Project issued \$80,825,000 of Series 2020 bonds to (i) pay for the costs of the construction, furnishing, refurbishing, and equipping of Thurgood Marshall Hall, containing approximately 670 beds, (ii) make a deposit to the debt service reserve fund for the Series 2020 Bonds, (iii) pay the interest expected to accrue on the Series 2020 Bonds through February 1, 2023, and (iv) pay the costs of issuance and other transaction costs of the Series 2020 bonds, in accordance with the trust indenture.
 The net proceeds of the Series 2020 issuance include a bond premium of \$3,881,640 and bond discount of \$383,919.
 The issue premium and discount are being amortized using the effective interest method over the term of the bonds.